-It was Oscar Wilde—of course—who wrote to his friend Ada Levenson: “One must have a heart of stone to read the death of Little Nell (in Dickens’ The Old Curiosity Shop) without laughing.”
-Indeed.
-And I must confess that I feel the same, reading about Donald Trump’s bout of Covid-19.
-Decorum requires that we don’t gloat.
-But surely a discreet snicker among friends and family is okay?
-It’s not often that hubris comes unstuck so publicly and spectacularly.
+It was Oscar Wilde who wrote to his friend Ada Leverson: 'One must have a heart of stone to read the death of little Nell (in Dickens' The Old Curiosity Shop) without laughing.'
+It would take a similar heart of stone to read about Donald Trump's encounter with Covid-19 and not laugh.
+Decorum requires that we don't do it, of course.
+But surely a discreet snicker among friends and family is permitted?

 There are those—come on, admit it, I’ve heard you—who would like to see Donald Trump join the 200,000-plus Americans whose encounter with Covid-19 ended fatally badly.
 Wish that if you will.
 Me, I don’t, and not out of any concern for decorum or even for Donald Trump, but out of concern for the consequences if Donald Trump is not around on 3 November.
 By that date millions of ballot papers will have been printed with his name on them, millions of mail and other absentee ballots will have been cast, and millions will be queueing up to vote in person.
 What will happen to those votes?
 The courts will decide, you say.
 Or they’ll have to re-run the whole election.
 Whatever happens you can be sure it will be messy, contestable and unprecedented.
 I’d rather things continued as they are, with Biden and Harris making little or no actual headway but with Trump and Pence widening the gap by sliding steadily backwards, dragging Republican senators with them.
 Talk about laugh!